 My Chevy 2005 pickup truck was purchased for cash at $24,000 and is a hybrid.
 It has no standard alternator or electric motor to start the engine.
-Everything is controlled by special engineering inside the flywheel area and expensive batteries behind the rear seat.
+Everything is controlled by specially engineered components inside the flywheel area and expensive batteries behind the rear seat.
 It has 116,000 miles on it.
 I have never had a payment on it and still have it 13 years later.
-It still runs great.
+It also still runs great.

 So what is my point?
 It is the fact that you can keep vehicles indefinitely in good running condition if you take care of them.
 Where I live in the Panhandle of Florida, I see numerous 15, 18, and 20 year old Pickup Trucks and SUV’s (All Makes) that look and sound like they have been well taken care of by those people who own them.

 Yes I am sort of a fan of Chevrolet products, but I have envied and admired Fords, Dodges, and Toyotas in similar condition.
 I admire people who take care of their tools, equipment, and vehicles.
 Even if they are unfriendly clods or have negative social skills, the saying still goes.

 If you can afford to buy a new vehicle every few years, or don’t mind making large monthly car payments, then this article is not for you.
 If you pay car dealers and repair shops money to fix simple repairs, then stop reading.

 One simple maintenance issue is filter and oil changes.
 First of all, modern filters and motor oils do not require replacement every 3000 miles.
 I use a 5000 mile schedule.
 I buy synthetic motor oils and an accompanying filter in a package deal when they are on sale.
 I save about 30% to 40% over standard pricing by getting products that way.